Metro tampered with evidence from Red Line decoupling incident, safety commission says

-The commission was later told, and saw evidence, that at the direction of a supervisor, a bolt had been tightened on the coupler assemblies, the panel said.“This is not the first time we’ve identified issues with the chain of custody of evidence or inappropriate handling of evidence related to Metrorail safety events,” commission Chief Executive David L. Mayer said during a meeting of the panel.
+The commission was later told, and saw evidence, that at the direction of a supervisor, a bolt had been tightened on the coupler assemblies, the panel said.
+“This is not the first time we’ve identified issues with the chain of custody of evidence or inappropriate handling of evidence related to Metrorail safety events,” commission Chief Executive David L. Mayer said in a meeting of the panel.

 Mayer was referring to a commission audit issued last month, which among its conclusions, said Metro’s culture is such that the agency cannot be trusted to investigate incidents.